kalis26/Smart-Farming/docs/implementation-overview.md

 - `smartfarming.mesures`: numeric and GPS readings.
 - `smartfarming.alertes`: alerts generated from readings.
 - `smartfarming.entites`: cultures, animals, feeding programs, basins, and health events.
-- `smartfarming.system`: application coordinator (`SmartFarmingSystem`) for histories, alerts, and reports.
+- `smartfarming.system`: application coordinator (`SmartFarmingSystem`) for registered zones, readings, alerts, and reports.
-- `smartfarming.Main`: deterministic console demo.
+- `smartfarming.Main`: interactive console application with runtime creation menus and periodic simulation control.

 The main flow is:

 1) Create zones with geographic boundaries.
-2) Assign cultures, animals, basins, and sensors through the concerned zone.
+2) Assign cultures, animals, basins, and sensors directly through the concerned zone, not through `SmartFarmingSystem`.
-3) Ask sensors to periodically send readings to the application.
+3) Start the periodic simulation or trigger manual cycles so sensors send readings to the application.
 4) Let the system store readings and generate alerts automatically.
 5) Generate production reports.